freedomofpress/securedrop/docs/source.rst

 |Delete received messages|

-If the server experiences a large number of new sources signing up at once and is overloaded with submissions, the journalist will flag your message on their end and you will see the message below.
-They can't write a reply to you until you've seen this message for security reasons.
-This will only happen the first time a journalist replies and with subsequent replies you will skip this step.
-Click **Refresh** or log in again to see if a journalist has responded.
+If the server experiences a large number of new sources signing up at once and is overloaded with submissions, you may see the message below:

 |Check for an initial response|

+This will only happen once for a given codename.
+It means that the journalist wants to reply to your submission, but for security reasons, they cannot do so until you've seen this message.
+Log in again at a later time to see if the journalist has responded.

 Repeat these steps to continue communicating with the journalist.

 .. |Source Interface Security Slider Warning| image:: images/manual/securedrop-security-slider-warning.png
 .. |Security Slider| image:: images/manual/source-turn-slider-to-high.png